Fatehpur Sikri: Architecture

-In all, there are 12 villages of Sisodia Rajputs near Fatehpur Sikri fort in Agra district.
-These are Daultabad, Nayavas, Satha, Korai, Behrawati, Byara, Undera, Kachora, Singarpur, Vidyapur, Onera, Arrua.

 Transport

 Fatehpur Sikri is about 37 km from Agra.
 The nearest Airport is Agra Airport (also known as Kheria Airport), 40 km from Fatehpur Sikri.
 The nearest railway station is Fatehpur Sikri railway station, about 1 km from the city centre.
 It is connected to Agra and neighbouring centres by road, where regular bus services are operated by UPSRTC, in addition to tourist buses and taxis.

+In popular culture

 In literature

 In her poetical illustration to an engraving of a painting by William Purser, Futtypore Sicri (Fisher's Drawing Room Scrap Book, 1833), Letitia Elizabeth Landon associates its abandonment by Akbar with 'the revenge of the dead'.

 Vita Sackville-West, in her novel All Passion Spent, places the key meeting between Deborah, Lady Slane, and Mr FitzGeorge, at Fatehpur Sikri.

 She stood again on the terrace of the deserted Indian city looking across the brown landscape where puffs of rising dust marked at intervals the road to Agra.
 She leaned her arms upon the warm parapet and slowly twirled her parasol.
 She twirled it because she was slightly ill at ease.
 She and the young man beside her were isolated from the rest of the world.

 Salman Rushdie's novel The Enchantress of Florence is partly set in 16th century Fatehpur Sikri.